PierceCCH/project-wheelchair/README.md

 ## Initialization

-1. Power on the Raspberry Pi by connecting it to a power bank.
-The LEDs on the RPi should light up.
+1. Power on the Raspberry Pi.
+The LEDs on the RPi and IMU should light up.
 2. Connect the ethernet cable from the Raspberry Pi to the laptop running the ROS master node.
 3. Connect the Xbox gamepad to the laptop.
 4. In the meantime, start programs on the laptop: